Philip has only been a self-proclaimed trophy-hunter for around 6 months but that won't stop him from reviewing every game he's platinumed.

 Overall, A Successful Sequel

 Ratchet and Clank: Going Commando is a ridiculously fun game.
-The over-the-top weapons and funny dialogue makes it one of my favorite games to go back to and play.
+The over-the-top weapons and funny dialogue make it one of my favorite games to go back to and play.
 With the introduction of the bolt multipliers, upgradeable health/weapons, and the arena challenges, it has become vastly superior to the original.
 Also, the inclusion of various costumes and rewards for getting all the collectibles, it has become worth it to get all the platinum bolts and skill points.
 Due to these upgrades from the first game, I give this game my grading of Platinum It.